San Diego Creek bicycle path: Peters Canyon branch

-Peters Canyon bike trail is a medium length Class I facility that branches from the San Diego Creek trail in Irvine.
-Though not yet 100% complete, it is possible to make a 100% Class 1 trip from San Diego Creek to the terminus of the trail in Peters Canyon.
+The Peters Canyon bike trail is a medium length Class 1 facility that branches from the San Diego Creek trail in Irvine.
+It is possible to make a Class I trip from San Diego Creek to the terminus of the trail in Peters Canyon.

-The first section is actually a detour that begins at the corner of Barranca Pkwy and Harvard Ave.
+The first section is a detour that begins at the corner of Barranca Parkway and Harvard Avenue.
 Cyclists coming up the San Diego trail from the south will note the branch between the channel of the San Diego Creek and Peters Canyon Wash.
-This is soon followed by the trail crossing the San Diego on a small bridge, and finally the Harvard Ave underpass.
-After going through the underpass exit onto Harvard Ave.
-The detour for Peters Canyon is north on Harvard.
-Cyclists have two options.
-There is a Class I trail on the East side of Harvard that resembles a sidewalk.
-It does not have any signs marking it as a bike path, but the Irvine Bikeways maps shows it as such.
-The alternative is a high-quality Class II trail running alongside on Harvard Avenue.
+This is soon followed by the trail crossing the San Diego on a small bridge.

-After several at grade street crossings the trail arrives at the railroad tracks just north of Edinger Ave.
-There is a Class I trail to the right before the tracks which proceeds northeast toward Sand Canyon Ave.
-To continue on Peters Canyon cross the tracks and pick up the Class I bike trail to the left, crossing Harvard Ave.
-(Take care here as there is no traffic light.)
+After several at grade street crossings the trail arrives at railroad tracks just North of Edinger Avenue.
+There is a Class I trail to the right before the tracks which proceeds northeast toward Sand Canyon Avenue.
+To continue on Peters Canyon, cross the tracks and pick up the Class I bike trail to the left, crossing Harvard Avenue.

 This trail parallels the railroad for a short distance before turning sharply right parallel to Peters Canyon Wash.
-The trail along the wash used to terminate near the 5 freeway and there is still a sign warning that the trail terminates.
-However, the trail is now open.
-The trail actually descends into the wash under the 5 with the water in the wash restricted to a narrow concrete ditch that is part of the concrete block comprising the trail.
-Needless to say, this trail will be very sensitive to rain event closures.
+The trail descends into the wash under Interstate 5 with the water in the wash, restricted to a narrow concrete ditch that is part of the concrete block comprising the trail.